 • Conducted large scale market research to help Kickstarter better understand its place in the market • Led research, design, prototyping, and development for a new app to be resumed in 2021.

-I set strategy that brought in an additional $2M per month in pledges (2% bottom-line revenue increase).
+I set strategy that brought in an additional $2M per month in pledges.

-In June, Kickstarter under went a re-organization to respond to the challenges presented by COVID-19.
-Our team was tasked with auditing the platform and finding opportunities to improve the experience and revenue performance in the short-term to help stabilize the business.
+In June, Kickstarter under went a re-organization to respond to challenges presented by COVID-19.
+Our team was tasked with helping to stabilize the business by finding opportunities to optimize the backer experience.

-I was promoted to staff product designer with a strategic focus, and helped set direction and prioritized projects for our team like improved recommendations and engagement emails.
+I was promoted to staff product designer with a strategic focus, and was responsible for doing design exploration and strategic prioritization of projects our team executed on.